CalStott/cloud_computing/linux_notes.md

 `ls -a` = prints all of the files, folders and hidden files and folders within the current directory
 `echo` = prints the text of message on the screen
-`exit` = removes you from root folder or exits virtual machine
+`exit` = removes you from root folder or exits virtual machine `sleep <num>` = puts the terminal to sleep for the specified amount of seconds (useful for waiting on information during a script as processes may happen too quickly)

 #### File Commands
 `curl <url> --output <filename>` = used for downloading files for data transfer in general